Universal City Studios, Inc. v. Nintendo Co., Ltd.: Counterclaims and second appeal

 Universal and Nintendo both appealed the counterclaims suit.
 The case was argued on June 16, 1986.

 In the decision, rendered on July 15, the court upheld the previous verdicts, ruling that:

 First, Universal knew that it did not have trademark rights to King Kong, yet it proceeded to broadly assert such rights anyway.
 This amounted to a wanton and reckless disregard of Nintendo's rights.

 Second, Universal did not stop after it asserted its rights to Nintendo.
 It embarked on a deliberate, systematic campaign to coerce all of Nintendo's third party licensees to either stop marketing Donkey Kong products or pay Universal royalties.

 Finally, Universal's conduct amounted to an abuse of judicial process, and in that sense caused a longer harm to the public as a whole.
 Depending on the commercial results, Universal alternatively argued to the courts, first, that King Kong was a part of the public domain, and then second, that King Kong was not part of the public domain, and that Universal possessed exclusive trademark rights in it.
 Universal's assertions in court were based not on any good faith belief in their truth, but on the mistaken belief that it could use the courts to turn a profit.Second Court of Appeals, 1986, 77–8.

 Nintendo thanked John Kirby with a $30,000 sailboat christened the Donkey Kong along with "exclusive worldwide rights to use the name for sailboats".
 The title character in Nintendo's Kirby series of video games was named after John Kirby, in honor of his services in the Donkey Kong case.
 It is rumored that a copy of the first game in the franchise, Kirby's Dream Land, was eventually sent to John Kirby who was humored and flattered.

 Impact

-Nadia Oxford of 1UP.com concluded that Nintendo's legal victory allowed their up-and-coming company to establish a foothoold in America, well as preparing them for future legal battles with Atari.
+Nadia Oxford of 1UP.com concluded that Nintendo's legal victory allowed their up-and-coming company to establish a foothold in America, as well as preparing them for future legal battles with Atari.